iggredible/vim-mcp/README.md

 Ok, I get what it does, but why do we need this?

-To be frank, I didn't think much when I started this.
-I initially wanted to learn how MCP servers work [by doing](https://en.wikipedia.org/wiki/Learning-by-doing).
-So I started making this without thinking much of its utility.
+If you're trying to do basic Vim operation like: typing "split the window in half" (24 keystrokes) vs running :sp / :vs (3 kevstrokes), then vim-mcp won't be of much help.
+Where vim-cmp shines is when **the # keystrokes is unknown**.
+When you can only describe what you want to do but do not know exactly what to do.
+Things like complex regex/ macros/ lookups, help semantic search, etc - it's faster to tell Al what you're trying to accomplish than trial-and-error.
+I think the word I'm looking for is circumlocution?

-But here's one scenario where it may be useful:
+Here's one scenario where it may be useful:

-Sometimes you want to perform a complex Vim command that would take a long time to concoct.
+Suppose you want to perform a complex Vim command that otherwise will take a long time to construct.
 Claude can easily do it if you can describe what you want to do.
-For example, maybe you want to substitute "(test foobar)" with square brackets ONLY IF they come after a 3rd level Markdown header.
+Maybe you want to substitute "(test foobar)" with square brackets ONLY IF they come after a 3rd level Markdown header.
 That's not something I can easily cook up in seconds... but Claude can!
 Without vim-mcp, Claude would probably print out the command, then I'd have to copy that command somehow, and paste that in Vim.

 With vim-mcp, in Claude, I can prompt:

 ```
 In README.md, substitute the set of parentheses `(SOME TEXT)` with square brackets `[SOME TEXT]`, where SOME TEXT says "test foobar"; do this if the strings come after a 3rd-level header markdown.
 ```